-Unemployment accounted for close to one fifth (18.7 %) of all young people (those aged 15-24 years) who were economically active (either employed or unemployed) in the EU-28 in 2016; this marked a reduction of 5.0 percentage points in comparison with the relative peak of 23.7 % recorded in 2013 (see Figure 7).
-Half of the ENP-East countries reported a higher youth unemployment rate than in the EU-28 in 2016 and half a lower rate.
-This rate peaked in Armenia (36.6 %) and Georgia (30.5 %) while it was lowest in Moldova (11.2 %) and Belarus (10.7 %).
+Unemployment accounted for one sixth (16.8 %) of all young people (those aged 15-24 years) who were economically active (either employed or unemployed) in the EU-28 in 2017; this marked a reduction of 7.0 percentage points in comparison with the relative peak of 23.8 % recorded in 2013 (see Figure 7).
+Half of the ENP-East countries reported a higher youth unemployment rate than in the EU-28 in 2017 and half a lower rate.
+This rate peaked in Armenia (38.4 %) and Georgia (28.9 %) while it was lowest in Moldova (11.8 %) and Belarus (9.3 %).

 The final indicator presented for the eighth SDG is linked to Target 8.6, which seeks to ‘substantially reduce the proportion of youth not in employment, education or training by 2020’.
 To measure progress towards this target the UN has agreed to monitor the share of young persons (aged 15-24 years) who are neither in employment nor in education and training, otherwise referred to as the NEET rate (Indicator 8.6.1).
 Note that this ratio is calculated as a share of all young persons, excluding only those for whom it is unknown whether they remain within the educational system or not.

-In 2016, the NEET rate was higher in most of the ENP-East countries (no data for Azerbaijan) than in the EU-28 where it stood at 11.6 % (see Figure 8).
-The highest NEET rate among the ENP-East countries was recorded in Moldova, where almost 3 in 10 (29.3 %) young people were without work and not in education or training in 2016, while the NEET rate was over one quarter in Georgia (26.2 %) and Armenia (26.1 %; 2015 data) and somewhat lower (17.6 %; 2015 data) in Ukraine.
-The lowest NEET rate, among the ENP-East countries for which data are available, was recorded in Belarus (8.2 %), which was the only ENP-East country to record a NEET rate that was below the EU-28 average.
+In 2017, the NEET rate was higher in most of the ENP-East countries (no data for Azerbaijan) than in the EU-28 where it stood at 10.9 %, the only exception being Belarus (see Figure 8).
+The highest NEET rate among the ENP-East countries was recorded in Moldova, where almost 3 in 10 (29.2 %) young people were without work and not in education or training in 2017, while the NEET rate was over one quarter in Armenia (26.1 %; 2015 data), just under one quarter in Georgia (24.8 %) and somewhat lower (15.9 %) in Ukraine.
+The lowest NEET rate, among the ENP-East countries for which data are available, was recorded in Belarus (7.3 %).

 In recent decades, the internet has become an increasingly important tool for providing access to information: it can help foster access to science, technology and innovation, and share knowledge.
 The 17th and final SDG has the goal of ‘strengthening the means of implementation and revitalising the global partnership for sustainable development’.
 As part of this, Target 17.6 aims to ‘enhance north-south, south-south and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge-sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level, and through a global technology facilitation mechanism’.
 The UN has agreed that one specific means of monitoring progress within this domain may be provided by Indicator 17.6.2 which concerns the measurement of the number of fixed internet broadband subscriptions per 100 inhabitants.